Unlike a social media friends list, a B2B data list is about quality over quantity

 Accuracy of data is one of the most important things to consider when it comes to compiling a B2B data list.

-Data which is not up-to-date, entered incorrectly when it was collected or just data which has decayed naturally over time can be a death knell to a campaign.
+Data that is not up-to-date, entered incorrectly when it was collected or just data that has decayed naturally over time can be a death knell to a campaign.

 After all, nothing will put a prospect off doing business with you quicker than not taking the time to make sure you have the right name.
 Or worse still, a prospect not getting the chance to engage with you because it never got to them in the first place.